Aidenseo3180/T/README.md

 In order to use, please read the direction carefully.

-*Currently under maintenance, but still can be used without having difficulties*
+*Currently under maintenance, but still can be used without having difficulties* **This is made for a practice purpose.
+I will not take responsibility of the consequences from misusing my codes**

 How to Use
 -------------